 Generally, we rarely think about our jaws until there is an issue with them.
 TMJ disorder happens to individuals from all walks of life, due to a variety of reasons.
 Having a healthy jaw is important and can help with a variety of functions.

 Although not life-threatening, there are some serious consequences for letting your TMJ disorder go untreated.
 One of the most widely reported indicators of TMJ is jaw noise.
 While researchers of temporomandibular joint disorder focused on whether jaw clicking eventually translated to discomfort, scientists found that approximately 70 percent of patients who initially reported painless jaw noise later developed jaw pain.
 If left untreated additional forms of persistent discomfort can develop such as:

 TMJ disorder has also been linked to depression.
 Studies found that depression and anxiety were risk factors for TMJ.
 Additionally, due to its chronic nature, TMJ discomfort could gradually affect sleep, mood and other aspects of life, resulting in depression.

-Dr. Fondriest at Lake Forest Dental Arts understands that every case of TMJ disorder varies.
+Our goal is to have you fully recover from TMJ troubles.
+Dr. Fondriest understands that every case of TMJ disorder varies.
 That is why his approach to treating TMJ disorder will differ, depending on the patients.
 With a keen understanding of the latest advances in dentistry and TMJ, Dr. Fondriest provides sound therapy.
 So, for the TMJ disorder you have succumbed to, contact our practice for an appointment.
 We are proud to serve the Chicago metropolitan area, including the Northwest and North Shore suburbs.
 Connect with us online or call us by dialing 847-234-0517.